moengage/MoEngage-iOS-SDK/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/en/latest/iOS.html

+v1.7
+New attribute location.
+This can be set as a user as well as event attribute.
+Inbox is available as a custom component.
+You can modify it as per your need.
+Nudge bug fix.
+If multiple nudges are created, and the first one will be expired, the active one will be shown.
+Delay for in-app after a push message is removed.
+New callback for userNotification types.

 v1.6
 Now you can use Geofencing.
 In-app experience improved as in-app images are now cached.